inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 ## ELIGIBILITY
 1. Patient (i) on mandatory mechanical ventilation AND (ii) receiving sedative drugs within the last 6 hours

-   (i)
-3. If O2 delivery is endotrachael tube or tracheostomy, patient is on mandatory mechanical ventilation
+2. If O2 delivery is endotrachael tube or tracheostomy, patient is on mandatory mechanical ventilation
-4. If ventmode is CPAP/PS...., patient is on mandatory mechanical ventilation
+3. If ventmode is CPAP/PS...., patient is on mandatory mechanical ventilation
-5. Note in code we seem to be missing the step of classifying what is mandatory ventilation and what is not. we think ventmode set flowsheet.
+4. Note in code we seem to be missing the step of classifying what is mandatory ventilation and what is not.
+We think ventmode set flowsheet.
-6. (ii)
+5.(ii)
 7. if sedative volume flowsheet is any number (any charted volume), then the patient is sedated.
 If sedation volume flowsheet is NaN, then patient is not sedated. *note this should be backfilled from 4 hours and looks like current code it isn't*

 ## Validity (time window) Rules: